rrad0812/mydocs/git/03 Git cheat-sheet.md

  Commands | Description
 ----------|-----------------------------------------------------------------------
 `git push --force` | Forces a push of your local branch to the remote repository, even if it results in a non-fast-forward merge.
 This overwrites the remote branch with your local changes.
 This can be necessary when you have rewritten history (e.g., with a rebase) and need to update the remote branch to match your local branch, but it can also potentially overwrite others' changes, so it should be used with caution.

 ## Fetching and Pulling

  Commands | Description
 ----------|-----------------------------------------------------------------------
 `git fetch --all` | Retrieves updates from all remote repositories configured for your local repository, fetching changes from all branches and tags without modifying your local branches
 `git pull --rebase` | Fetches changes from the remote repository and rebases your local commits on top of the updated remote branch, rather than merging them.
 This keeps the commit history linear and avoids unnecessary merge commits.

 ## Handling Merge Conflicts

 Handling merge conflicts in Git is an essential skill for collaborating on projects with multiple contributors.
 Merge conflicts occur when changes in different branches or commits overlap or contradict each other, preventing an automatic merge.
 Resolving these conflicts involves reviewing and manually reconciling the differences to ensure that the final code integrates contributions from all parties accurately.
 In practice, effectively managing merge conflicts helps maintain code integrity and facilitates smooth collaboration by ensuring that everyone's changes are correctly incorporated into the project's history.

  Commands | Description
 ----------|-----------------------------------------------------------------------
 `git mergetool` | launches a merge tool to help you resolve conflicts that arise during a merge or rebase.
 It opens a graphical interface or a text-based tool configured in your Git settings, allowing you to manually resolve conflicts and finalize the merge.
 `git rerere` | rerere stands for "reuse recorded resolution" and is a feature that helps automatically resolve conflicts in future merges or rebases by reusing conflict resolutions you've previously recorded.
 Once enabled, Git records how you resolved conflicts, and if the same conflicts arise again, it can apply the same resolutions automatically.

 ## Working trees

 Working trees in Git allow you to have multiple working directories associated with a single repository.
 This is particularly useful for working on multiple branches simultaneously without the need to constantly switch branches in the same directory.
 By using working trees, you can easily manage different features, bug fixes, or experiments in isolated environments, improving workflow efficiency and reducing the risk of conflicts.

  Commands | Description
 ----------|-----------------------------------------------------------------------
-`git worktree add ../new-branch feature-branch` | Creates a new working tree in a directory named "new-branch" based on the "feature- branch".
+`git worktree add ../new-branch feature-branch` | Creates a new working tree in a directory named "new-branch" based on the "feature-branch".
 `git worktree list` | Lists all working trees associated with the current repository, showing their paths and the branches they are checked out to.
 `git worktree remove <path>` | Removes the specified working tree at the given `git worktree prune` | Removes references to nonexistent working trees, cleaning up the working tree list.